 Gently stroke the baby's lips with the nipple or bottle teat.
 Most babies start sucking reflexively without waking properly.

 Let the baby feed calmly.
-Don't rush to get a full feeding in.
-Some babies take a good feed, others take just a little.
+Do not force a full feed.
+Some babies take a meaningful feed; others take only a little.
 Both are fine.

 Benefits of Dream Feeding